Getting Ahead Of Your Coursework With Summer Courses

 Another benefit of taking advantage of summer coursework is how it will prevent overloading your fall and spring semesters.
 You never know what courses will be offered, so it may be to your advantage to take one or two when they are offered, as you can concentrate on these alone.
-I know that I have always personally chosen to take one or two classes per session in the summer, so I could take fewer classes during the fall and spring.
-This was great, because as I progressed further with my studies, my major courses required more of my time than other classes did.
-Throughout my undergraduate work and into my master’s program, properly scheduling my summer courses was what got me where I needed to go quicker.
-Taking fewer classes at a time even helped my GPA!
-If I had waited and only taken courses during the fall and spring, I am not sure if I would be where I am today.
+Sometimes, as you progress further in your studies, your major courses require more time than other classes did.
+Throughout undergraduate work and into a master’s program, properly scheduling summer courses can get you where you need to go quicker.
+Taking fewer classes at a time might even help your GPA!

-As a Centenary University alum for both my undergraduate and graduate degrees, as well as being a current adjunct professor at the same university, I encourage you to stay on top of the offerings that your school has each summer.
-To this day, I always offer two summer courses for graduate students to take as a means to help them along.
-Centenary’s staff allowed me to take advantage of this many years ago, and it is my honor to pay it forward for future students.
-Wherever you go to attend classes, or if you plan on transferring them into your institution of choice, please take it from someone who has learned this valuable lesson: Taking a summer course is your best move.
+Stay on top of the offerings that your school has each summer.
+Many faculty offer summer courses for graduate students to take as a means to help them along.
+Wherever you go to attend classes, or if you plan on transferring them into your institution of choice, please heed this valuable lesson: Taking a summer course is your best move.
 If you put the time in, it will pay off!
-Trust me – a little sacrifice now makes things easier as you continue on your journey.
+A little sacrifice now makes things easier as you continue on your journey.